Xray-OS/Xray_OS/README.md

 ## Unique Features

+### Arch7z-Installer/Xray-Installer
+- Xray_OS custom installer
+- Custom partitioning option
+- Swap is optional
+- Works on VMs
+- Made with the QT framework
+- Beautiful and elegant UI
+- Minimal
+- BTRFS and EXT4 only
+- UEFI/GPT only

 ### tolito-AUR-helper
 - Custom AUR helper that builds and downloads packages on the fly
-- Includes curated PKGBUILDs by the maintainer
+- Builds curated PKGBUILDs by the maintainer
-- Fixes broken AUR packages (like DaVinci Resolve installation errors)
+- Fixes some broken AUR packages (like DaVinci Resolve installation errors)
-- Automatically falls back to standard AUR if custom package not available
+- Automatically falls back to standard AUR if a package is not available

 ### Tolitica Welcome App
 - Custom welcome application with useful system options
 - Will include optional Xray_OS branding toggle in future versions
 - Provides easy access to system configuration and tools
+- Option to change your shell
+- Option to enable/disable terminal theming (Fish only)
+- Integraded with Arch7z-Installer and Calamares Installer

 ### Smart Installation Features
 - **GPU Driver Detection**: Automatically detects your GPU and removes unused drivers
-- **DaVinci Resolve Fix**: Resolves missing title bar issues in DaVinci Resolve
+- **DaVinci Resolve Fix**: Resolves missing title bar issues in DaVinci Resolve on KDE Plasma
 - **Custom Wallpapers**: Includes original Xray_OS wallpapers

 ### Important Notes
 - This is a **personal ISO** created for personal use
 - **Not a commercial competitor** to other distributions
-- GPU driver detection feature needs adjustments - use with caution
+- GPU driver detection feature needs adjustments - have that in mind
-- Xray_OS branding will become optional in future Tolitica versions
+- Xray_OS branding will become optional in future versions of Tolitica
+- Have patient for fixes because this distro is only mantained by literally just one person

 ## System Requirements

 ### Minimum Requirements
 - **CPU**: x86_64 processor (64-bit)
-- **RAM**: 2 GB minimum, 4 GB recommended
+- **RAM**: 4 GB minimum
 - **Storage**: 20 GB available disk space
 - **Graphics**: Any graphics card with basic driver support